perpetuaReality/Scoreboard/README.md

 # Scoreboard
+**Version 2.0 now live at https://github.com/perpetuaReality/Scoreboardv2 This repository has been archived.**
 ## A simple scoreboard for card games

 This project is right what it says on the tin: **a scoreboard!**